divyanshuverma-coder/NORTON-S-THEOREM/storyboard/README.md

 1. Click on start button.<br>
 2. Click on simulator button.<br>
 3. Complete the task by answering the questions.<br>
-4. Drag and drop  the ciruit from circuit window to drawing window.<br>
+4. Identify the circuit and select correct option accordingly.<br>
 5. Insert the values of circuit components.<br>
 6. Student will calculate the value of R<sub>N</sub> and I<sub>N</sub> manually and insert into the given boxes.<br>
 7. Result window will appear to insure whether the nature of R<sub>N</sub> and I<sub>N</sub> is correct or not.<br>